nepeivodaRS/QA_tool/QA_tool_Hades/README.md

-# QA tool analysis of AAMCC or DCM root files
+# QA tool analysis of AAMCC or MCINI root files

 1. go to qa_exec folder